 I am an Elected Member of the AAS High Energy Astrophysics Division (HEAD) Executive Committee, and an Editor for the AASWOMEN Newsletter.
 Wearing these hats, I have participated in two visits to Capitol Hill to advocate for STEM (science, technology, engineering, and mathematics) and STEM education.
 During the summer months in 2012 and 2013, I helped organize several fantastic Stargazing and Sky Stories events with the Aspen Science Center and the Aspen Center for Physics (which led to my first TV interview (!) on Aspen's GrassRoots Community TV).

-I have worked with a great group of student researchers, including Kenza Arraki, an NSF Graduate Research Fellow at NMSU, several NASA Space Grant summer students, and two exceptional high schoolers from Evanston Township High School (both headed to MIT this fall 2014, rock on Talia and Taylor!).
+I have worked with a great group of student researchers, including Kenza Arraki, an NSF Graduate Research Fellow at NMSU, several NASA Space Grant summer students, and two exceptional high schoolers from Evanston Township High School (both headed to MIT, rock on Talia and Taylor!).

 Before coming to Amherst, I worked with Northwestern University's NSF GK-12 program, Reach for the Stars, which brings computational thinking to middle and high school classrooms in Evanston and Chicago.
 As a graduate student, I was instrumental in establishing the Pre-Major in Astronomy Program (Pre-MAP) at the University of Washington.
 Learn more about these programs on my Teaching page.